Nick Skitz

-Nicholas Agamalis, better known as Nick Skitz (born 1968 in Sydney, Australia of Greek descent), is an Australian DJ and dance music producer.
+Nicholas Agamalis, better known as Nick Skitz (born 1968 in Sydney, Australia), is an Australian DJ and dance music producer.
 His career in dance music started in the early 1990s.
 Since 1995, his Skitzmix series of compilations have become well known in Australian dance circles for featuring remixes and megamixes of well-known dance songs and are the best selling DJ compilations in Australia.

 Biography

-Skitz began working for dance label Pro-DJ International in the early 1990s.

-Once Pro-DJ folded, he became involved with the dance label Central Station Records, and began remixing tracks for the label's Australian and international artists.
-Remixes of the "X-Files Theme" (Triple X) and "Excalibur" (FCB, and later Skitz's own version) reached the Top 10 on the ARIA singles charts in Australia.

-From 1996, Skitz has released assorted dance/pop compilations of the latest tracks at the time (also a promotion for the affiliated record company, Central Station).

-Major charting success of Skitzmix came in late 2001, with Skitzmix 10 reaching #9 on the mainstream ARIA Albums Chart alongside artists like Creed, Shaggy and the Bridget Jones's Diary Soundtrack.
-During the late 1990s and through the 2000s, Skitz also featured on the Ministry of Sound label & Wild compilations.

-Skitz's track "The Ultimate" reached #2 on the dance charts in the UK.
-His first pop hit "Slave to the Music" reached the top 20 in Australia in November 2003 and was a cover of an original song by Twenty 4 Seven.

-In 2004, he collaborated with Tony Le Rhodes, who is his brother Tony Agamalis.
-He was the ex-drummer for the "Choirboys", which than linked up with Mark Gable, lead singer of Australian rock band The Choirboys to rework their 1987 Australian hit "Run to Paradise" as a dance track.
-The song, billed as "Nick Skitz vs. the Choirboys", debuted in the top 20 of the Australian pop charts in July 2004, and was the 17th biggest selling dance single of that year.
-The single also features a remix by Jason Nevins.
+In 2004, he collaborated with his brother Tony Agamalis, who performs as Tony Le Rhodes and was the ex-drummer for Australian rock band the Choirboys.
+The two then linked up with Mark Gable, lead singer of the band, to rework their 1987 Australian hit "Run to Paradise" as a dance track.
+The song, billed as "Nick Skitz vs. the Choirboys", debuted in the top 20 of the Australian pop chart in July 2004, and was the 17th biggest selling dance single of that year.

-Since 2006, Skitz has released two rock compilations called Skitz Metal and Skitz Rocks featuring 1980s and 1990s rock originals like Slade's "Cum On Feel The Noize" and Scorpions' "Wind Of Change" and some dance remakes of glam rock hits.
-In July 2007, Skitz released a rock/dance version of David Lee Roth's 1980s hit "Just Like Paradise" which reached #58 on the ARIA Physical Sales Chart in Australia.